nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 Implementation of collection with simple API:
 - search(word) returns list of files containing provided word
 - index(files_list) - places new files in collection.
-which will handle n searching and m indexing clients.
+- handle n searching and m indexing clients.

 Target:
 - fast access to collection